 In today’s data-heavy, research-driven, overcrowded online marketplace, it can be really difficult for marketing professionals to find multiple lead generation sources that are successful.
-Too often, software companies will get started with a successful lead generation channel and then once that strategy has become a reliable pipeline, they turn away from it.
+Too often, good software marketing ideas will get started, prove to be a successful lead generation channel, and then get turned away from once that strategy has produced a reliable pipeline.

 Why do they turn away?
 For a couple of reasons: